Get Started Free

 2. Yandex Translate : Best Russian Specialist App

-Yandex was built around Russian & It really shows in the output.
+Yandex was built around Russian, and it shows in the output.

-I also noticed that it covers Russian national minority languages like Bashkir, Tatar, Chuvash.
-No other app on this list reaches this level of nuance.
+No other app on this list reaches that level of nuance.

 A promotional graphic for Yandex Translate, showing offline feature in iOS.